padhu-babu/spring-boot/day-1/02-speaking-http.md

 A `GET` request typically has **no body** (you're asking for data, not sending it).
 A `POST` request typically **has a body** (you're sending data to create something).

+**Analogy**: Think of it like ordering food vs. sending a gift.
+When you order food (GET), you just say what you want — no package needed.
+When you send a gift (POST), you need to include the actual item in the box.

 ### HTTP Methods: What Do You Want to Do?